 - Feeling less empathy for others

-Emotional Blunting is a side effect that is important to discuss with your psychiatrist or doctor, as it may affect your work, your relationships and your experience of daily life.
+Emotional blunting is a side effect that’s important to discuss with your psychiatrist or doctor, as it may affect your work, your relationships, and your experience of daily life.

 Emotional Blunting from Antidepressants: Correlation or Causation?